-Looking for the best Christmas books for children?
+Looking for the best Christian Christmas books for kids?
 Here is a list of 25 Christmas picture books that center on Jesus’ birthday.
-These Christmas books for kids will be reread for years to come.

 Years ago already, I saw the idea on Pinterest to wrap a children’s book up each day to unwrap and read as part of the count-down to Christmas.
 The order doesn’t matter of the books because they are all focused on Christmas.
-I loved this idea of an Advent calendar with Christmas picture books!
+I loved this idea of an Advent calendar with Christian Christmas books for kids!
 I knew that when we had children, I wanted to make this part of our Christmas traditions.

-Last year, Nathan was still too small but this year, I am going to make it happen!
 I’m a former preschool and elementary school teacher who loves to read so I have a lot of books.
 I’ve been collecting Christmas books for years!
 I started going through all my Christmas books and deciding which ones made the cut.
-Lots did but I’m adding some new ones to my collection this year as well.
+Lots did but I’m adding some new ones to my collection every year as well

 Of the list that I am sharing, I have read every single one of these books.
 I own most of them.
 Several, I checked out from the library to see if they met my approval and added them to my Christmas wish list.
-I’m sharing this list and project now so that if you want to start this tradition with me, you have time to track down the books you want to use before December 1st is upon us.
+This is a good project to work on throughout the year, adding to your collection when you see good sales.

 Your Christmas count-down will probably look different than mine – and that’s okay!
 I’m sharing this list to give you ideas of quality, Christian children’s literature focused on Christ this Christmas.